CortilliusMckinney/azure-iac-project/README.md

 # Azure Infrastructure as Code (IaC) Project 🚀

 ## 📋 Project Overview
 In modern cloud environments, manually creating and managing infrastructure is time-consuming and error-prone.
-This project demonstrates enterprise-grade Infrastructure as Code (IaC) practices using Terraform with Azure.
+This project demonstrates enterprise-grade Infrastructure as Code (IaC) practices using Terraform with Azure, featuring comprehensive testing, security controls, and environment progression.

 ## 🏗️ Architecture
 Our project implements a modular, multi-environment infrastructure: